How to Revive a Dying Bromeliad

 In their natural environment, bromeliads grow on tree branches or rocks, and their roots are used for stability to anchor the plant in place.

-The bromeliad prioritizes anchoring itself high up position off the forest floor, so it can be in bright light to promote growth and flowering.
+The bromeliad prioritizes anchoring itself in a high-up position off the forest floor so it can be in bright light to promote growth and flowering.
+(It’s an interesting adaptation, don’t you think?)

 The roots do not necessarily grow into the soil, so the bromeliad attains all its moisture and nutrients from the surrounding humid air.